 Business News Daily: How do you define creativity?

 Tina Seelig: Creativity is easily defined – it is the process of generating new ideas.
 It is particularly important in industry because the world is changing incredibly quickly, and breakthrough ideas are required to stay competitive.
 Generating fresh ideas is actually quite challenging because most people find it difficult to get beyond obvious, incremental solutions.
 True creativity requires the ability to break new ground, which requires significant effort.

 BND: What are the tools and techniques of creative thinking?

-TS: There is no one path to creative ideas, just as there isn't one way to get from San Francisco to São Paulo.
+TS: There is no one path to creative ideas, just as there isn’t one way to get from San Francisco to Sao Paulo.
 However, there are ways that are easier than others.
 We can make the pathways to innovation much smoother by teaching people specific tools and techniques.
 At the core is the ability to look at problems from different angles, to connect and combine concepts, and the ability to challenge traditional assumptions.
-These are skills that require practice to master.
+These are job skills that look great on a resume but require practice to master.

 BND: Is creativity a learned skill or an innate talent?

 TS: We are all naturally creative and, like every other skill, some people have more natural talent than others.
 However, everyone can increase his or her creativity, just as everyone can increase his or her musical or athletic ability, with appropriate training and focused practice.
 We can all learn tools and techniques that enhance creativity, and build environments that foster innovation.